TheCodecOfficial/NoriToMitsuba/README.md

 # Nori to Mitsuba Converter

-A simple python script to convert Nori scene files to Mitsuba scene files.
+A simple python script that converts Nori scenes to Mitsuba scenes (XML to XML).
 The converter is very basic and only supports a limited set of features, but can be very useful for quick comparisons.

 ### Usage